angular/angular/aio/content/guide/router-tutorial-toh.md

 <div class="alert is-helpful">

-Reverse the routing modules to see a click of the heroes link resulting in "Page not found".
+Reverse the routing modules to see a click of the heroes link resulting in "Page not found."
 Learn about inspecting the runtime router configuration [below](#inspect-config "Inspect the router config").

 </div>

-### Route Parameters
+### Route parameters

 <a id="route-def-with-parameter"></a>